varnish/Varnish-Book/varnish_book.rst

    At the moment of writing this book, Varnish Plus is supporting the following Linux distributions:

-   - RedHat Enterprise Linux 5
-   - RedHat Enterprise Linux 6
+   - RedHat Enterprise Linux 5, 6 and 7.
    - Ubuntu Linux 12.04 LTS (precise)
    - Ubuntu Linux 14.04 LTS (trusty)
    - Debian Linux 7 (wheezy)